UKCloud/documentation/articles/vmware/vmw-how-vls-install-usage-meter.md

     - **Email**: Enter the email address to use as the sender address on any system generated emails

-    - **Partner ID**: Enter the details given to you during the onboarding of your service
+    - **Partner ID**: Enter the details given to you during the onboarding of your service.
+If you are installing usage meter for inital scoping of your environment, then please enter 12345

-    - **Contract Number**: Enter the details given to you during the onboarding of your service
+    - **Contract Number**: Enter the details given to you during the onboarding of your service.
+If you are installing usage meter for inital scoping of your environment, then please enter 12345

-    - **Site ID**: Enter the details given to you during the onboarding of your service
+    - **Site ID**: Enter the details given to you during the onboarding of your service, if you are installing usage meter for inital scoping of your environment, then please enter 99

 4. Click **Save**.